elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### What are some of the issues that you can run into with destructuring objects?
+### What are some of the issues you can run into with destructuring objects?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The most significant issue is the curly brackets that encapsulate the properties.
-Since, objects use block scoping, an issue can arise when you separate the variable initialization from the destructuring properties themselves on a new line.
+Since objects use block scoping, an issue can arise when you separate the variable initialization from the destructuring properties on a new line.
 The problem is that JavaScript treats &#123;...&#125; in the main code flow (not inside another expression) as a code block.
-To show JavaScript that it is not a code block, we can wrap the expression in parentheses (...).
+We can wrap the expression in parentheses to show JavaScript that it is not a code block (...).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>